Pollen Count

 Pollen count in Caen

-In Caen, pollen seasons start in March with tree pollen.
-Hazelnut, birch, and oak trees release pollen into the air.
-This lasts until May.
+In Caen, France, pollen season starts in March with tree pollen.
+This is when trees like oak and birch release tiny particles into the air.

 Chart